-outer radius spherical tokamak plasma in ~3.5 ms. A solid provide acces for system diagnostics.
+The Prototype system will use a liquid lithium drive fluid and compress a ~1.5 m outer radius spherical 🧲 tokamak plasma in ~3.5 ms. A solid center shaft and cones will provide access for system diagnostics.

 Plasma Target Development: Large Injector